Unité d'Habitation of Berlin: History

 The building was later called Corbusierhaus and has been protected by the Berlin Denkmalschutz since 1996.
 The Reichssportfeldstraße was renamed Flatowallee in 1997; today's address is Flatowallee 16.

 The apartments were initially social housing units for rent and applications with proof of income had to be filed in order to get a contract.
 In the 1979 the building was privatized and the units were for sale.
 Renters had the right of first refusal.
 Many parts of the building had to be renovated and various areas had not been finished by the original developers.
 Over the years the condominium board invested in renovations and projects such as building a parking lot and an entrance lobby.
 The original power station was removed, a laundry room on the top floor was removed and turned into storage.

-In recent years the south facade has been entirely renovated and the West facade is currently on the way of reconstruction.
+In recent years the south facade has been entirely renovated and the west facade is currently on the way of reconstruction.
 The colors of the exterior were designed by Corbusier together with the painter Fernand Léger.
 The base of the color scheme is Corbusier's own collection of pigment and chemical colors, called the color keyboard of polychromy of 1931.
 In 1959 he created a new version of the keyboard.
 The only known source of the individual color design for the Berlin Unité facade is a painted wood model which is today archived at the Berlinische Gallery.
 Original plan drawings of the building can today be found in the archive of the Corbusierhaus, the Berlin building apartment and the Foundation Le Corbusier, Paris.
 Corbusierhaus plans from the Foundation are also available among 400,000 other documents on DVDs through the publisher Echelle-1.

+The original glazed concrete pavilion on the roof had one sloping wall to create a unique contrast effect with the entire building, but this pavilion was removed after many years.
+The original windows of the pavilion were also removed.

 Recent renovations of the apartments have been made by individual owners, designers and architects.

 Le Corbusier's utopian city living design was repeated in four more buildings with this name and a very similar design: